PennLINC/PennLINC.github.io/docs/LabHome/scheduling.md

 nav_order: 16
 ---

-In this tutorial, you’ll learn how to schedule spaces for meetings.
+In this tutorial, you'll learn how to schedule spaces for meetings.

 ⚠️ ⚠️ WARNING ⚠️ ⚠️ Students are not able to request space in the scheduling system per SPO policy.
 If students need PSOM space, they will need to go through a full time faculty/staff member (PSOM or HUP) within their department to request space via the EMS site (as below).